Mithreindeir/Reverset/Readme.md

 Commands:

+* anal				//Automatically disassembles and runs analyzes on program (wip)
 * disas here/function/address //Disassembles given start address
-* anal here/function/address //Analyzes given start address.
-This is done automatically after calling disas
 * write "bytes"		     //Writes the bytes given as an argument to the current address.
 Automatically redisassembles after patching.
 * asm   "assembly"	     //Assembles using intel format, and returns bytes
-* list symbols/functions     //Lists the symbols or symbols that are marked as functions (at this time there is no automatic function analysis)
+* list symbols/functions     //Lists the symbols or symbols that are marked as functions (limited auto function analysis right now)
 * goto address/symbol	     //Moves the current address to the new one specified.
 * quit			     //Quits the reverset shell